G4ertner/GeePT_MCP/docs/project_archive/PROJECT_IMPLEMENTATION_PLAN.md

-# **Project Implementation Plan: kRPC MCP Server for KSP Autonomous Agent**
+# **Project Implementation Plan: GeePT MCP (Kerbal Mission Command Protocol) for KSP Autonomous Agent**

-This document outlines the **step-by-step project plan** for building, testing, and deploying the **MCP server that enables AI-controlled mission execution in Kerbal Space Program (KSP)**.
+This document outlines the **step-by-step project plan** for building, testing, and deploying the **GeePT MCP (Kerbal Mission Command Protocol) server that enables AI-controlled mission execution in Kerbal Space Program (KSP)**.
 It includes **technical milestones**, **automated and manual test plans**, and **status indicators** for tracking progress.

 ---